KxSystems/docs/docs/ref/attr.md

 ---
 title: attr – attributes of an object | Reference | kdb+ and q documentation
-description: attr is a q keyword that reurns the attributes of an object
+description: attr is a q keyword that returns the attributes of an object
 author: Stephen Taylor
 ---
 # `attr`